 - During their stay, guests will participate in cultural interpretation relating to the history of Halls Island and the Walls of Jerusalem National Park, and low-impact activities including guided kayaking, flora and fauna interpretation, citizen-science research activities, bushwalking, and occasional fly fishing.

 - Additions to the existing infrastructure involve the installation of three minimalistic accommodation pods, and one communal pod, to form the Standing Camp (approximate infrastructure footprint of ~73m2).
 Three short boardwalks will also be used to rehabilitate and protect two on-island Sphagnum bog communities.
 There will be no off-island infrastructure.

-- Generous public access arrangements will be maintained and continued; including increased public visitation levels and improved environmental management for guests to the privately-owned, historical hut.
+- Public access arrangements have been be maintained and continued; including increased public visitation levels and improved environmental management for guests to the privately-owned, historical hut.
 All environmental management costs including complete-capture toilet facilities for guests will be covered by the proponents at a significant public and environmental benefit.

 - Historically significant artefacts from Halls Island, Reg Hall’s family and the Halls Island Hut have been assessed, collated and donated to the Queen Victoria Museum and Art Gallery to form the basis of a new wilderness recreation exhibit in the near future.
 This donation is the single largest donation relating to Tasmanian wilderness recreation in the history of the museum.